 As a part of his online course for fall 2005, The Beatles: Popular Music and Society, Michael Cheney used podcasting and vodcasting for portions of its content.
 He pioneered this effort at UIS with help and support from Educational Technology.
 By use of podcasts and vodcasts, Professor Cheney introduced a new approach in classroom communication, one that engaged the different learning styles of class members, and provided a personal dimension to the course.

 Higher Educational Podcast Repository

-Virtual guest lectures soon to become a reality!
-The Higher Educational Podcast Repository project is co-directed by Professor Margaret Maag of the University of San Francisco and Ray Schroeder, Director of OTEL, UIS.
-The Repository database will allow faculty to bring up a lecture, which could be shared with the class – contact information opens the opportunity to bring the expert into online discussions, either synchronously [through Elluminate] or asynchronously [through Blackboard].
+The Higher Educational Podcast Repository project was co-directed by Professor Margaret Maag of the University of San Francisco and Ray Schroeder, Associate Vice Chancellor for Online Learning, UIS.
+The Repository database allowed faculty to bring up a lecture, which could be shared with the class – contact information opened the opportunity to bring the expert into online discussions, either synchronously [through Elluminate] or asynchronously [through Blackboard].

 Multimedia Production and What’s New Podcasts

-Sherry Hutson is an adjunct faculty member at UIS, having taught courses for the Communication and Visual Arts programs since 1997.
-She also supervises student tutorials for those programs as well as the Individual Option program, and has served on numerous student masters degree committees.
+Sherry Hutson was an adjunct faculty member at UIS, having taught courses for the Communication and Visual Arts programs since 1997.
+She also supervised student tutorials for those programs as well as the Individual Option program, and had served on numerous student masters degree committees.
 Ms. Hutson created podcasts for one of her courses, COM 455/ART 475: Multimedia Production and Image Editing, as well as for the UIS website, which she oversaw.